Texas Realtors Residential Lease

 (5) the statute assumes that the insurer will in good faith pay the entire damage claim—when in fact payment may be partial or denied altogether; and

-If pipes have burst and the home is without running water and likely to remain so for weeks, is it totally unusable within the meaning of the statute?
+If the pipes have burst and the home is without running water and likely to remain so for weeks, is the property totally unusable within the meaning of the statute?
 If air conditioning fails and the landlord declines to fix it, is the home totally unusable in a Houston summer?
 Is a tenant justified in terminating the lease in such instances?
-Under the express text of the TXR lease, the answer is no. Under the statute, a strict reading suggests the answer is probably not.
-Meanwhile, the tenant and his family may be without a place to live.
+Under the express text of the TXR lease, the answer is absolutely not.
+Under the statute, a strict reading suggests the answer is probably not.
+Meanwhile, the tenant and his family may be forced out of the residence and without a place to live.

 Can the tenant walk away from a heavily damaged rental home without being culpable of abandonment?
-Yes, but only in the most extreme circumstances, only if it is indisputable that the property is “totally unusable for residential purposes and if the casualty loss is not caused by the negligence or fault of the tenant, a member of the tenant’s family, or a guest or invitee of the tenant . . . [in which case] either the landlord or the tenant may terminate the lease by giving written notice to the other any time before repairs are completed” (Prop.
+Yes, but only in the most extreme circumstances, and only if it is indisputable that the property is “totally unusable for residential purposes and if the casualty loss is not caused by the negligence or fault of the tenant, a member of the tenant’s family, or a guest or invitee of the tenant . . . [in which case] either the landlord or the tenant may terminate the lease by giving written notice to the other any time before repairs are completed.”
+Prop.
 Code Sec.
-92.054(b)).
+92.054(b).

 Paragraph16B(3) of the TXR lease puts the Tenant in breach for abandonment (whether or not notice of termination has been given) if the Tenant walks away from a property that has not, in the opinion of the landlord, been rendered totally unusable for residential purposes.
 The landlord might argue that some marginal utility remains even if the property has been so seriously and substantially damaged that no normal person would choose to live in it.
 Result?
 Without a lawsuit to decide the matter, the tenant continues to be liable for rent on the damaged property even though he and his family are now out of the house and paying for other accommodations.